istio/fortio-deployment/README.md

-# k8s.io
+# istio.io
-Kubernetes files for various *.k8s.io sites
+Files for various *.istio.io sites

+This repo is derived from https://github.com/kubernetes/k8s.io.